 Putting your templates on the asset pipeline

-–> When you first start out with angular, you may not need to put templates in separate files at all.
-But as soon as you start using the router or building custom directives you’ll end up needing them.
+--> When you first start out with angular, you may not need to put templates in separate files at all.
+But as soon as you go through Angular lifecycle and start using the router or building custom directives you’ll end up needing them.
 The canonical way to load templates is to use the template url attribute.
 This works fine, and you can put html files in your rails app in assets or templates and rails will serve them up no problem.

 To deform or not to deform (This only works for Rails 4 apps.)